 - Medical Laboratory Science

-- Pre-professional programs in chiropractic, dentistry, medicine, mortuary science, optometry, pharmacy, physical therapy, physician assistant and veterinary medicine)
+- Pre-professional programs in athletic training, chiropractic, dentistry, engineering, medicine, mortuary science, optometry, pharmacy, physical therapy, physician assistant and veterinary medicine)

 - Education endorsements in basic science and secondary education

-Hands-on experiences and research opportunities for Northwestern biology majors include experience with a human cadaver, field research in the college's forest and prairie, collaborative research with a professor in the $24.5 million DeWitt Family Science Center, and off-campus study through the AuSable Institute or Creation Care Study Program.
-In addition, Northwestern is 1 of just 2 institutions in Iowa and 1 of just 39 baccalaureate colleges worldwide selected for SEA-PHAGES, which involves our students in a global effort to discover phages and sequence and annotate their DNA.
+Hands-on experiences and research opportunities for Northwestern biology majors include experience with a human cadaver, field research in the college's forest and prairie, collaborative research with a professor, and off-campus study through the AuSable Institute or Creation Care Study Program.
+In addition, Northwestern is 1 of just 2 institutions in Iowa and 1 of just 40 baccalaureate colleges worldwide selected for SEA-PHAGES, which involves our students in a global effort to discover phages and sequence and annotate their DNA.
+We also are 1 of just 13 colleges or universities worldwide selected for next-level SEA-GENES research.

 - Learn more